mohp1-data/mohp1-data/README.md

 - 👀 I’m interested in Machine Learning, Data Science, NLP.
 - 🌱 I’m currently learning Datawarehouse, AWS
 - 💞️ I’m looking to collaborate on projects related to Data Science
-- 📫 How to reach me mohpeyvandi at gmail
+- 📫 How to reach me? you can reach me at: mohpeyvandi at gmail

 <!---
 mohp1-data/mohp1-data is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.